English Tea Store Tea Header

 Old Bond Street Mall in London, UK

-(Kettle brewed to the correct temperature for Pu’erh, and now onto the tea making).
+(Kettle brewed to the correct temperature—time for the tea.)

-The article was written with a lovely brewed cup of Pu’erh tea for inspiration.
+This article was written with a comforting cup of Pu-erh tea close at hand for inspiration.

-Editor’s note: You don’t have to travel to London to get great teas that suit both a British and American palate!
+Editor’s note: You don’t have to travel to London to enjoy great teas that suit both British and American tastes!

 7 responses to “Favourite Tearooms in the UK — Part I”